CAFapi/caf-common/config-file.md

 ## Usage

- This module is very simple.
-Simply put your serialised configuration data into files (ending in `.conf`).
-The root name of the file should match the class name of the configuration object that is required.
-This means that if you perform the operation `getConfiguration(MyConfiguration.class)` then there should be a file called `MyConfiguration.conf`.
+ This module expects flat configuration files in the specified directory to be named in the following format.
+They will always be prefixed with "cfg", and have underscore delimited sections consisting of the groups, subgroups and service name of the application's `ServicePath`, then finally the simplified class name of the configuration object that is being acquired.
+This means that acquiring the configuration class `TestConfiguration` within an application with a `ServicePath` of `group/subgroup/service` would prompt the module to look for the file `cfg_group_subgroup_service_TestConfiguration`.

+ This module fully supports hierarchical and recursive configuration.
+If the file above is not found it will proceed to drop the top level of the `ServicePath` (eg. it will open `cfg_group_subgroup_TestConfiguration`) and carry on down until a file is returned.

 ## Failure modes